CalebKierum/Blur-Composition/README.md

 ## How To Use

-First create a BlurComposition2 object with a list of your BlurredLayer, ComplexBlurredLayer, and SimpleBlurredLayer objects.
+First create a BlurComposition2 object with a list of your `BlurredLayer`, `ComplexBlurredLayer`, and `SimpleBlurredLayer` objects.

 Then call prepareWith() passing in the source and destination texture and parameters like:
--scaleFactor: Sort of a resolution parameter.
+- `scaleFactor`: Sort of a resolution parameter.
 If you scale this down the effect looses quality but potentially performance.
--width/height of passed in texture
+- `width/height`: of passed in texture
--useBlit whether to use Blitting in order to copy textures of same resolution
+- `useBlit`: whether to use Blitting in order to copy textures of same resolution
--pixelFormat: The format of the pixels in the texture
+- `pixelFormat`: The format of the pixels in the texture
--sampleCount: Sample count for your renderer
+- `sampleCount`: Sample count for your renderer
--finalCombineMode: An enum defining how all the layers should be combined in the end
+- `finalCombineMode`: An enum defining how all the layers should be combined in the end

-Finally call render() with a command buffer in order to have all the steps for processing this blur added to the command buffer
+Finally call `render()` with a command buffer in order to have all the steps for processing this blur added to it.